ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/neoplasms/multiple_myeloma/cancer_model.rst

    of symptomatic MM.
 That's said, we are comfortable using GBD incidence of MM as the detection rate of symptomatic MM cases.
 The incidence of RRMM will be calculated from survival regression analysis using Cox's proportional hazard model.
-3. The asymptomatic/idolent state (smoldering MM) is exlcuded from this cause model because we are not interested in the screening and early managment for MM.
+3. The asymptomatic/idolent state (smoldering MM) is excluded from this cause model because we are not interested in the screening and early managment for MM.
 As a result, the simulation will not track/model simulants with asymptomatic condition.
-4. YLDs and YLLs are trivial outcomes for this cause model.
-Consequently, we will not build a disability component to capture such outcomes.
-(TBD)
+4. YLLs are substantially larger than YLDs for this cause.
+For now, we will not build a disability component to capture those secondary outcomes.

 Cause Model Diagram
 +++++++++++++++++++